 Pink October.
 Cancer, prevention, and screening

 October means Pink October!
-This month of action and prevention seemed like the perfect time to talk with you about the broad topic of women’s cancers, gynecological cancers, and prevention.
+During this month of action and prevention, it felt necessary and essential to talk here, with you, about the broad topic of women’s cancers, gynecological cancers and how to prevent them.

-Too many women fall victim to cancer today when it could be avoided.
-Early detection dramatically improves the chances of recovery.
-It’s important to break the silence, raise awareness, and take an interest in the various actions led by organizations.
+Far too many women fall victim to cancer today, even though it could sometimes be avoided.
+Early detection of the disease offers much better chances of recovery.
+It’s important to break the silence, share information and also take an interest in the different initiatives led by associations.

 In this article